Spring School: An Introduction to the “Science of the Stars” Through Manuscripts and Instruments

 (advanced beginner, intermediate and advanced levels)

 For those wishing to develop, deepen or maintain their skills in Latin palaeography, we meet every Tuesday between 2pm and 3.30pm in the Weston Library (Horton Room or Visiting Scholars Centre).
-We explore a wide range of medieval manuscripts and documents from the 9th to the 15th centuries.
-The session includes analysis of different scripts, abbreviations and codicological features.
-Practice is the key to developing palaeographical skills and becoming more comfortable with different scripts, including the more cursive and abbreviated ones.
-The aim of this group is to teach the basic elements of each script and abbreviation in order to help in the direct reading and analysis of the manuscripts.
+We explore a wide variety of medieval manuscripts and documents dating from the 9th to the 15th centuries.
+Each session combines hands-on analysis of different scripts, abbreviations, and codicological features.
+Regular practice is key to building palaeographical skills and gaining confidence in reading a range of scripts, from clear book and documentary hands to more cursive and heavily abbreviated ones.
+This reading group is designed to introduce the essential features of each script and abbreviation, enabling participants to read and interpret manuscripts directly and with confidence.
 Those who are interested can contact the convenor, Laure Miolo

 A one-day conference, Recording Oxford’s Medieval Lives.
 A Mise en Perspective of Lincoln Documents, as part of the seminar started in October, Exploring Medieval Oxford through Lincoln archives.